arontier/ad3-descs/apps/antibody_opt/en/README.md

 # Outputs

-Point-mutated antibody chain sequences predicted as candidates with high affinity for certain antigens, assessed using a language model likelihood score
+Outputs are point-mutated antibody chain sequences predicted as candidates with high affinity for certain antigens with a language model likelihood score.

 # References